worktheclock/replit.github.io/tutorials/26-pdf-report-generator-from-spreadsheet.md

     pdf.set_font('arial', '', 12) # 12pt Arial text
 ```

 The FPDF class provides a few different ways to insert text and images into our PDF.
-We will be using the [`cell()`](https://pyfpdf.readthedocs.io/en/latest/reference/cell/index.html) and [`image()`](https://pyfpdf.readthedocs.io/en/latest/reference/image/index.html) methods, for inserting table cells and images.
+We will be using the [`cell()`](https://pyfpdf.readthedocs.io/en/latest/reference/cell/index.html) and [`image()`](https://pyfpdf.readthedocs.io/en/latest/reference/image/index.html) methods for inserting table cells and images.

 Calls to `cell` and `image` will insert elements at the current position on the page.
 We'll call this position the *cursor*.
 The `cell` method includes a parameter which specifies where to place the *cursor* following the insertion of each cell.
-The cursor can also be set manually using x and y co-ordinates.
+The cursor can also be set manually using x and y coordinates.
 These two factors, especially the former, can make it difficult to mentally model FPDF code, so it's good practice to leave a lot of comments.

 The first thing we'll add to our page is a heading for our revenue pie chart.
 Add the following code below the line where you set the font.